If you owned a bike in the 1980s or before in the UK, the chances are it was British-made. If you own one today, most likely it’s made abroad.

 Haycyon manufacture British made motorcycle goggles in Hertfordshire, England.
 Haycyon also make motorcycle mirrors and classic car mirrors.
 Manufactured in the UK and based on the original RAF flying goggle of the 1940′s Halcyon Goggles are a popular choice for use with all styles of open face helmets.
 Leather or PVC.
 Wholesale or via their website.
 Prescription lenses can be accommodated with the Halcyon lens frame by your optician (+6 to -6 lenses) or Halcyon goggles can worn over prescription glasses – http://halcyonclassic.store.buegle.com/index.php/2/

 I found Haycycon goggles on the Davida Helmets website.
 Davida helmets – stylish handmade open face helmets made in England.
 Davida are now the sole UK manufacturers of open face motorcycle helmets – http://www.davida.co.uk

 Founded in 1921 Thomas Meldrum Limited of Sheffield are now known world wide for the “Melco” range of tools and equipment, particularly their car and motorcycle tools, but they also make construction tools.
 According to an email from the company (on 6/7/14), 99% of their products are still made in Sheffield, England – http://www.thomasmeldrumltd.co.uk

 For more British made tools in general, please see http://wp.me/p2KOue-wT

-For more British made outdoor gear, including clothing, from companies like Ussen, Fairfield Clothing and Miles Stronger please see my outdoor gear category.
+For more British made outdoor gear, including clothing, from companies like Ussen, Fairfield Clothing and Miles Stronger and gloves and hats please see my outdoor gear category.